-Unless otherwise stated below, the officials covered by this report hold appointments which are open-ended until they reach the normal retiring age of 60.
+Unless otherwise stated below, the officials covered by this report hold appointments which are open-ended.
 Policy relating to notice periods is reflected in contracts of employment and policy relating to termination payments is contained in the Northern Ireland Civil Service (NICS) Staff Handbook and associated guidance.
 Early termination, other than for misconduct, would result in the individual receiving compensation as set out in the Civil Service Compensation Scheme.
 Non Executive Directors hold fixed term contracts as detailed in the Annual Report, page 3.

-The Utility Regulator, a body corporate as described in the Energy Order.
 DFP has authorised the independent exercise of the appointment power contained within Schedule 1, paragraph 5 of the Energy (Northern Ireland) Order 2003 and the Utility Regulator thereby sets the numbers and terms and conditions of service of those civil servants employed by it within the context of the public sector pay remit.
-The direct appointments are permanent, pensionable (optional) appointments and in the period covered by this report 2 such appointments were made.
+The direct appointments are permanent, pensionable (optional) appointments and in the period covered by this report one such appointment was made.

-Further information about the work of the Civil Service Commissioners can be found at www. nicscommissioners.org
+Further information about the work of the Civil Service Commissioners can be found at www.nicscommissioners.org